jhn322/kometa-config/README.md

 - [MyAnimeList](https://metamanager.wiki/en/latest/config/myanimelist/)
 - [Tautulli](https://metamanager.wiki/en/latest/config/tautulli/)

+### Option 1: Docker Compose (Recommended)

+1. Clone/download this repository.
+2. Add **your** local Plex server IP-adress and [token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) **and** change each library title to the exact(!) name your Plex libraries are named in the config.yml.
-4. [Install docker with compose](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Docker-and-docker-compose-on-Ubuntu) or [Docker desktop](https://www.docker.com/products/docker-desktop/) for Windows/Mac (if you haven't already).
+3. [Install docker with compose](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Docker-and-docker-compose-on-Ubuntu) or [Docker desktop](https://www.docker.com/products/docker-desktop/) for Windows/Mac (if you haven't already).
 Running locally with Python is also possible but not recommended in the long run, refer to the [wiki](https://metamanager.wiki/en/latest/kometa/install/local/).
-5. Open terminal and navigate to your path:
+4. Open terminal and navigate to your path:

 ```powershell
 Linux: "cd /path/to/Kometa-folder"